Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Hopf property from central quotients

 \begin{lemma} Let $G$ be a short HHG, and let $H\le G$ be a subgroup isomorphic to a $\mathbb Z$-central extension $1\to Z\to H\to K\to 1$. \begin{enumerate} \item If $K$ is infinite then $H$ is virtually contained in $\Stab{G}{v}$ for some $v\in \ov{X}^{(0)}$. \item If moreover $K$ is not virtually cyclic then $Z$ is virtually contained in $Z_v$. \end{enumerate} \end{lemma}

-\begin{proof} If $K$ is infinite, then the centraliser of any element of $H$ is not virtually cyclic.
-Therefore, $H$ cannot contain any element acting loxodromically on the top-level hyperbolic space for $G$ (since this action is acylindrical, by \cite[Corollary 14.4]{HHS_I}).
-By the Omnibus subgroup theorem \cite[Theorem 9.20]{DHS}, combined with our description of the unbounded domains in a short HHG (Remark~\ref{rem:unbounded_dom_short_hhg}), we get the required conclusion for (1).
+\begin{proof} We first notice that, if $K$ is infinite, then the centraliser of any element of $H$ is not virtually cyclic, and therefore, $H$ cannot contain any element acting loxodromically on the top-level coordinate space for $G$ (since this action is acylindrical, by \cite[Corollary 14.4]{HHS_I}).

+Now, by the Omnibus subgroup theorem \cite[Theorem 9.20]{DHS}, together with \cite[Theorem 7.1]{DHS}, there exists $h\in H$ and a finite collection $\mathcal V$ of pairwise orthogonal, unbounded domains, such that $H$ permutes $\mathcal V$, and a power of $h$ acts loxodromically on $\C V$ for every $V\in \mathcal V$.
+By the above discussion, $\mathcal V$ does not coincide with the $\nest$-maximal element.
+Hence, by our description of unbounded domains in a short HHG (Remark~\ref{rem:unbounded_dom_short_hhg}), we see that an index-two subgroup of $H$ must fix a domain $V\in \mathcal V$ of the form $\ell_v$ or $\U_v$.
+In the first case $H$ virtually fixes $v$, so (1) follows.
+In the second scenario, since $\C \U_v$ is unbounded, $v$ is the only vertex $w\in \ov X^{(0)}$ such that $\ell_w\orth \U_v$, and again we get (1).

 Towards proving (2), let $H_0$ be a finite-index subgroup of $H$ contained in $\Stab{G}{v}$.
 The group $H_1=H_0/(H_0\cap Z_v)$ embeds in a hyperbolic group, and either $Z$ is virtually contained in $Z_v$, or $H_1$ has infinite centre.
 The latter can only happen if $H_1$ is virtually cyclic, but then $K$ would also be virtually cyclic, which is not possible under our assumption.
 Therefore $Z$ is virtually contained in $Z_v$, as required. \end{proof}